Zvejnieki burial ground: Burials 316 and 317

 The most well-known is the double burial of 316 and 317.
 Archaeologists have determined it to be one female (on the left) and one male (on the right).
 Their grave was dug into five older burials on the site.
 They were then covered with a darker, older soil which would have been from an ancestors’ grave nearby, roughly 20 to 100 meters away.
 The darker soil may have been an indication of higher status or a way to show the grave should no longer be disturbed.

 The female, Burial 316, was 36 to 40 years old.
 She was found with a plethora of grave goods.
 She had 120 amber pendants that went from the upper part of her body to just above the knees, two amber rings that were near her jaw, and 40 bone beads that were near the knees as well as other places.
 The collection she was buried with makes her one of the richest amber graves in the Baltic area.

 The male, Burial 317, was 25 to 30 years old.
 He shows signs of being wrapped tightly when buried.
 His bones had limited movement, and are compressed.1 Around his cranium, they found a large presence of ochre which they believe could be from a clay mask that was painted.
 This individual was lying on top of a stone that was 15 cm.
 It was situated under his pelvic bone.

 Burial 318

-This burial only yielded a forearm and hand, and so no age or gender has been determined.
+This burial only yielded a forearm and hand, so no age or gender has been determined.
 They think that this might have been disturbed when Burials 316 and 317 were dug.

 Burials 319 and 320

-This double burial was of young children, neither of the genders were determined though.
+This double burial was of young children; neither of the genders were determined.
 Burial 319 was around five years old, and Burial 320 was around two and a half years old.
 Eleven tooth pendants were found around them, and they were covered in ochre.